Thursday, August 29, 2024

 "The pursuit of Happiness"

-The Declaration of Independence claims so, but I've long doubted that all men are "...endowed...with certain inalienable rights" by "the Creator."
-I have no deistic qualms about naming God our Father Who He IS: so my question is if He actually guarantees every human being is entitled (for what else is a "right" ?) to "...life, liberty, and the pursuit of happiness."
+The Declaration of Independence claims so, but I'm skeptical that all men are "...endowed...with certain unalienable Rights" by "their Creator."
+I don't have Jefferson's deistic qualms about naming God as Who He IS: but the question is if He actually guarantees every human being is entitled (for what else is a "right" ?) to "...Life, Liberty, and the pursuit of Happiness."

 ------------------------------------------------------------------------------------------------------